Tenerife: Trade with the Americas

-In the commerce of the Canary Islands with the Americas of the 18th century, Tenerife was the hegemonic island, since it exceeded 50% of the number of ships and 60% of the tonnage.
+In the commerce of the Canary Islands with the Americas in the 18th century, Tenerife was the hegemonic island, since it accounted for over 50% of the number of ships and 60% of the tonnage.
 In the islands of La Palma and Gran Canaria, the percentage was around 19% for the first and 7% for the second.
 The volume of traffic between the Indies and the Canary Islands was unknown, but was very important and concentrated almost exclusively in Tenerife.

-Among the products that are exported were cochineal, rum and sugar cane, which were landed mainly in the ports of the Americas such as La Guaira, Havana, Campeche and Veracruz.
-Many sailors from Tenerife joined this transcontinental maritime trade, among which the corsair Amaro Rodríguez Felipe, more commonly known as Amaro Pargo, Juan Pedro Dujardín and Bernardo de Espinosa, both companions of Amaro Pargo, among others.
+Among the products that are exported were cochineal, rum, and sugar cane, which were landed mainly in the ports of the Americas such as La Guaira, Havana, Campeche, and Veracruz.
+Many sailors from Tenerife joined this transcontinental maritime trade, among whom were the corsair Amaro Rodríguez Felipe, more commonly known as Amaro Pargo, Juan Pedro Dujardín, and Bernardo de Espinosa, both companions of Amaro Pargo, among others.